New London Union Station: Layout

 New London has an unconventional platform layout due to the State Street grade crossing and its location on a sharp curve.
 The two Northeast Corridor tracks (Tracks 1 and 2) are next to the station, while the New England Central Railroad (formerly Central Vermont) freight track (Track 6) is further away.

 Both NEC tracks have high-level platforms, which were added in 2001 for use by Acela trains, which cannot use low platforms.
 The southbound NEC track is served by a low platform behind the station, which leads to a short high-level platform south of State Street.
 The northbound NEC track is served by a high-level platform behind the station building; the low platform south of State Street is generally only used for deboarding passengers from busy trains.
 Because of the sharp curve, the high-level platforms are set slightly back from the tracks to avoid scraping the ends of train cars, and thus bridge plates are needed to span the gap between platform and car.

 The northbound platform, currently a side platform, can serve as an island platform should passenger service return to the NECR track.
 The 2010 SCCOG report indicated that Amtrak wished Shore Line East to move its operations to Track 6, freeing the mainline tracks for through trains.
 In 2013, most Shore Line East trains began using Track 6.
 Most passengers use the low-level section of the platform south of State Street, but a short metal spur on the high-level platform provides handicapped accessible boarding for trains using the track.
 A low-level section of the northbound platform also remains north of the high-level section; it has not been used since the high-level section was constructed.

 The southbound platform is adjacent to the station building, and its high-level section requires crossing only a lightly used spur of State Street.
 However, access to the northbound platform requires crossing both Northeast Corridor tracks.
 The footbridge to the planned Coast Guard Museum will allow access to the northbound platform without crossing tracks, which will improve safety and prevent passengers from being trapped on the platform by stopped trains.

 Service

-All Amtrak Northeast Regional trains that run on the Northeast Corridor east of New Haven (about 9 trains each direction daily) stop at New London.
+Most Amtrak Northeast Regional trains that run on the Northeast Corridor east of New Haven (about 9 trains each direction daily) stop at New London.